 Every food operator needs to have something written down about the steps they take to keep food safe.
 This is at every stage from food delivery, storage, handling, preparation and service and is called a food safety management system.
 Having something written down shows that food safety procedures have been thought through carefully and are being properly applied.
 You can use it to train staff on your procedures and when used properly, will help to give you a better food hygiene rating score.

-A link to the Amber Valley Food Safety Management System is listed on the right of this page.
-However if you handle both raw and ready to eat food you will have to review the System in line with the Food Standards Agency Guidance below.
+View the Amber Valley food safety management system.
+However if you handle both raw and ready to eat food you will have to review the system in line with the Food Standards Agency guidance below.

-The E. coli O157: control of cross contamination guidance by the Food Standards agency can be found by clicking here.
+The E. coli O157: control of cross contamination guidance by the Food Standards agency.
 The link takes you to the full guidance, a summary of the guidance and ‘your questions answered’.
 The guidance shows that the best way to prevent cross contamination is by completely separating raw and ready to eat food by having separate equipment, food preparation areas, storage and where possible, keeping separate staff in raw and clean areas.

-If you are running a catering businesses or a retail business with a catering function, the ‘Safe Catering’ Management guide (produced by the Food Standards Agency in Northern Ireland) includes the cross contamination guidance and would help you to comply with food legislation.
-Click here to link to this guide if you are catering.
+If you are running a catering businesses or a retail business with a catering function, the 'safe catering' management guide (produced by the Food Standards Agency in Northern Ireland) includes the cross contamination guidance and would help you to comply with food legislation.

 Regulation (EC) No 852/2004 on the hygiene of foodstuffs (Article 5) states that: